Jordan-Heiman/rSPACE_Modification/example_workflow.md

 These scripts are not currently setup as a package format but this repository can be cloned and setup as a local R project.
-This example workflow follows the simulations done by Heiman et al. (in review).
+This example workflow follows the simulations done by Heiman et al. (2024).

 ### Library / Functions / Data